-Some business owners are in the mindset that Google Business and other business review platforms don’t give a business a chance to “stand up for themselves”.
+Some business owners are in the mindset that Google Business and other business review platforms don’t give a business a chance to “stand up for themselves.”
 All we can say to that is, unfortunately, these platforms aren’t going anywhere.
-As in all things worthwhile, these platforms require effort and time to manage.
-Especially when bad reviews come in.
+As in all things worthwhile, these platforms require effort and time to manage, especially when bad reviews get posted.
 But, this too is an opportunity.

 Here are a few suggestions for when you get a bad review.

-- Listen to the reviews, sometimes they will give you great insight to your business practices that need to change.
+- Listen to the reviews.
+Sometimes they give you great insight into your business practices that need to change.